Menahem Mendel Beilis: The trial

-The Beilis trial took place in Kiev from September 25 through October 28, 1913.
+The Beilis trial took place in Kyiv from September 25 through October 28, 1913.
 The prosecution was composed of the government's best lawyers.
-Professor Ivan A. Sikorsky of Kiev State University (father of helicopter pioneer Igor Sikorsky), a medical psychologist, testified as an expert witness for the prosecution that in his opinion it was a case of ritual murder.
+Professor Ivan A. Sikorsky of Saint Vladimir Imperial University of Kyiv (father of helicopter pioneer Igor Sikorsky), a medical psychologist, testified as an expert witness for the prosecution that in his opinion it was a case of ritual murder.

 Beilis had a strong alibi due to the fact that he worked on the Jewish Sabbath.
 Yushchinskyi was abducted on a Saturday morning, when Beilis was at work, as confirmed by his Gentile co-workers.
 Receipt slips for a shipment of bricks signed by Beilis that morning were produced as evidence.
 The prosecution argued that Beilis could have gone out for a few minutes, kidnapped Yushchinskyi, and then returned to work.

 Internal police documents from 1912 subsequently revealed that the weakness of the case was known.

 Prosecution expert

 One prosecution witness, presented as an expert in Judaic rituals, was a Lithuanian Catholic priest, Justinas Pranaitis from Tashkent, well known for his antisemitic 1892 work Talmud Unmasked.
 Pranaitis testified that the murder of Yushchinskyi was a religious ritual.
 One police department official is quoted as saying:

 The course of the trial will depend on how the ignorant jury will perceive arguments of priest Pranaitis, who is sure about the reality of ritual murders.
 I think, as a priest he is able to talk with peasants and to convince them.
 As a scientist, who defended a thesis about this question, he will give props to the court and prosecution, though nothing can be guessed in advance yet.
 I became acquainted with Pranaitis and am firmly convinced that he is the person who knows the problem, about which he will talk, in depth...
 Everything, then, will depend on which arguments priest Pranaitis will furnish, and he has them, and they're shattering for the Jewry.

 Pranaitis' credibility rapidly dissipated when the defense demonstrated his ignorance of basic Talmudic concepts and definitions, such as hullin, to the point where "many in the audience occasionally laughed out loud when he clearly became confused and couldn't even intelligibly answer some of the questions asked by my lawyer."
 A Tsarist secret police agent is quoted, reporting on Pranaitis' testimony, as saying:

 Cross-examination of Pranaitis has weakened evidentiary value of his expert opinion, exposing lack of knowledge of texts, insufficient knowledge of Jewish literature.
 Because of amateurish knowledge and lack of resourcefulness, Pranaitis' expert opinion is of very low value.
 Professors Troitskij and Kokovtsev, who were interrogated today, gave conclusions which are exceptionally positive for the defence, praising doctrines of the Jewish religion, and not accepting even a possibility of a religious murder by Jews ...
 Vipper thinks that acquittal is possible.